Art Courses - 3000 and Up

 ART 4720.
 History of Photography (3).
 Prerequisites: ART 2800, ART 2810 or permission of instructor.
 (This course is only offered in the spring term in even years) This course surveys the history and development of photography primarily in Europe and America from the 1830s into the twentieth century, examining new technologies and styles such as documentary, portrait, and landscape photography as well as the relationship of photography to painting.

 ART 4740.
 Postmodernism and the Visual Arts (3).
-A survey of the visual arts from 1960 to the present.
-The course focuses on a variety of 2D, 3D, and architectural forms within the context of European and American culture from the period.
-The survey continues the considerations of ART 4730, furthering the study of revolutionary theories and practices in the visual arts, and examines how these works reflect current social, political, psychological, and technological realities.
-Movements covered the range from Pop-Art through Performance Art, covering the gamut of contemporary movements.
+A study of the visual arts from 1980 to the present.
+This course moves beyond the considerations of modernism, to examine the revolutionary theories and practices in contemporary visual art, and explores how these works reflect current social, political, psychological, and technological realities.

 ART 4760.
 Art History _________ (3).
 Prerequisite: ART 2800 and ART 2810 or permission of instructor.
 Any Art History seminar whose topic is not currently listed among those in the university bulletin or catalog, but qualifies as an acceptable substitute.
 Topics may include, but are not limited to, the History of Womean in Art, American Art, Modern Art, 19th C. Art, Baroque Art, African-American Art, or Contemporary Latin American Art.
 Approval of the course is made by the Art Department Chair and/or the appropriate Art History faculty member prior to student registration.
 May be taken up to three times for credit with different topics.